|

 The Cause of Anxiety Disorders...
 As a Child

-Research shows that over 50% of anxiety disorders start before the age of fourteen.
-It's probably more like 90%.
+Research shows that over 50% of anxiety problems start before the age of fourteen and many people with long-term anxiety

-This book highlights a critical component in these problems that hasn't really been given the attention it deserves: the way we feel about our self deep inside, and in doing so, provides a unique insight into the underlying cause of many anxiety disorders.
+This book highlights a critical component in the development of these problems that hasn't really been given the attention it deserves: the way we feel about ourself deep down and

 Topics covered include:-